mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 While it can be time consuming I highly recommend, this method of involving some kind of physical making or tangible product if at all possible.
 The results in terms of learner engagement can be transformational.
 For more information on the value of physical computing to increase inclusion you can read this article (RUSK?)

+**Drama / Fictional Frameworks**

-**Drama Framework** One methods I use to increase learner and parent engagement is the concept of using a fictional scenario or simulation to increase the perceived authenticity of a project.
+One methods I use to increase learner and parent engagement is the concept of using a fictional scenario or simulation to increase the perceived authenticity of a project.
 A fictional community which while less authentic than a professional community, can still provide some of the benefits.

 I have worked with practitioners of Drama Education department at Manchester Met to work on a several process dramas with families, students and staff.
 But you don't have to be a trained drama practitioner draw on key techniques to increase learner engagement.
 I asked trainee teachers to devise a scenario to support a series of sessions.
 In brief, we used a fiction of making games for a alien race coming to destroy the earth.
 This helped us;